Amarantine (album): Recording and music

 After the release of her box set Only Time – The Collection in November 2002, Enya took several months off from writing, recording, and releasing music.
-She resumed in September 2003 to start work on Amarantine, her first studio album since her commercially successful 2000 release, A Day Without Rain.
+She resumed in September 2003, starting work on Amarantine, her first studio album since her commercially successful 2000 release, A Day Without Rain.
 She worked with her longtime recording partners, producer and arranger Nicky Ryan and his wife, lyricist Roma Ryan.
 Recording took place at Aigle Studio, a facility installed at the Ryan's home in Killiney, County Dublin in Ireland.
 Enya adopted a five-day working schedule to work on the album, working from 10 a.m. to 6 p.m. and taking weekends off.
-The album was dedicated to BBC producer Tony McAuley, who commissioned Enya to compose the soundtrack to the 1987 BBC documentary series The Celts which was subsequently released as her debut album, Enya (1987).
-McAuley died in 2003.
+The album was dedicated to BBC producer Tony McAuley, who commissioned Enya to compose the soundtrack to the 1987 BBC documentary series The Celts which was subsequently released as her debut album, Enya (1987); McAuley died in 2003.

-The album was Enya's first of her career not to include a song sung in Gaelic, her first language.
+The album was Enya's first of her career not to include a song sung in Irish, her first language.
 "Amarantine" is a love song, of which its title is a word that Enya said addresses the idea of everlasting and love.
-Roma had used the word in "Flora's Secret" on A Day Without Rain, which in its lyric was spelled "amaranthine".
+Roma first used the word in "Flora's Secret" on A Day Without Rain, where it was spelt as "amaranthine".
 In her notes about the song, Roma wrote the track is "a song of sadness", adding: "for how else can one describe such sorrow?
 Not knowing where a loved one is, not knowing how they are, not knowing how to find them".
 The idea of returning home after a long journey is what "Long Long Journey" was written about, and is a theme Enya has covered across her career.
 The lyrics to "Sumiregusa" are inspired by hokku, the opening stanza to the Japanese form of poetry renga and renku, written by the poet Matsuo Bashō who once felt his heart leap "at the sight of a wild violet".
 The theme of sadness is revisited on "Someone Said Goodbye", a song about one reflecting on life, which at times may bring on sad feelings.
 "A Moment Lost" addressed two ideas: the regretful feeling of words spoken at times of anger by a loved one that leave a mark on one's heart, and a song of love that in turn heals it and forgives.
 "Drifting" is an instrumental that developed from a piano melody, typical of Enya's other instrumental tracks.
-According to Roma, "Amid Falling Snow" is inspired by a child or a person's amazement of seeing snowfall for the first time, and Christmas time in general.
+According to Roma, "Amid the Falling Snow" is inspired by a child or a person's amazement of seeing snowfall for the first time, and Christmas time in general.